Exploring Plan Space through Conversation: An Agentic Framework for LLM-Mediated Explanations in Planning: Evaluation

 \section{Evaluation}

-We developed a web-based platform to evaluate our LLM-based framework\footnote{Significantly extending \cite{eifler:etal:icaps-22} and an entirely redesigned UI.
-The source code will be published upon acceptance.}.
+To evaluate our LLM-based framework, we developed a web-based platform\footnote{Significantly extending \cite{eifler:etal:icaps-22} and an entirely redesigned UI.
+The source code will be published upon acceptance.}, which enables a human agent to solve iterative planning tasks.
+This platform is described in details in Appendix~\ref{sec:evaluation-tool}.
 We then used this tool to conduct a user study aiming at evaluating the effectiveness of some of our LLM agents and the impact of our LLM-based explanation interface on users' ability to solve a planning task.

 Importantly, the goal translator \goalTrans\ was completely disabled during the user study to ensure that all participants were trying to solve the same planning task.